Sammaye/MongoYii/protected/extensions/MongoYii/readme.md

 called as functions if you want to use them.
 As far as I am concerned no real functionality has been lost, instead the `__set` function has been made more clear but only setting relations and properties from now on.

+### Virtual Attributes

+This extension supports virtual attributes via a doc block notation syntax of `@virtual`, for example:

+	class User extends EMongoModel{
+	    /** @virtual */
+	    public $somevar;
+	}

+These variables can be used in the same way as everything else except they will never be saved in MongoDB.

 ### Relations

 Relations have been upgraded from EMongoDocument to the model now.